Relationship Red Flags: When Love Feels Confusing

-That said, I also want to acknowledge something important.
+But I also want to acknowledge something important before we go further.

-Sometimes what gets framed as a red flag is a bid for connection gone awry, a fear-based coping strategy, or a repairable wound, not a danger sign.
+Sometimes what gets labelled a red flag is actually a bid for connection gone awry, a fear-based coping strategy, or a repairable wound, not a danger sign.

 You know that feeling when someone is warm and present one day, then distant and cold the next?
 When you find yourself walking on eggshells, trying to figure out which version of them you're going to encounter?

 Your partner might oscillate between warmth and withdrawal, leaving you confused, hypervigilant, or preoccupied with staying on their "good side."
-These hot-and-cold dynamics create what psychologists call an intermittent reinforcement loop, which can be addictive for the nervous system.
+These hot-and-cold dynamics create what psychologists call an intermittent reinforcement loop, which can be addictive for your body.
 It's like a slot machine that pays out just often enough to keep you pulling the lever, hoping for that next hit of connection.

-🚩 Trust your body: If you feel emotionally dysregulated or anxious more often than calm or connected, your nervous system is telling you something important.
+If you feel emotionally dysregulated or anxious more often than calm or connected, your body is telling you something important.

 One client told me: "I started keeping a journal because I genuinely wasn't sure anymore if I was remembering things correctly.
 I'd bring up something hurtful that happened, and by the end of the conversation, I'd somehow be apologising for bringing it up."

-When someone never celebrates your wins, minimises your struggles, or expects you to keep giving without acknowledgment, your nervous system may begin to associate intimacy with depletion rather than nourishment.
+When someone never celebrates your wins, minimises your struggles, or expects you to keep giving without acknowledgment, your body may begin to associate intimacy with depletion rather than nourishment.

 Think about it: Do you feel energised by your relationship most of the time, or do you feel drained?
 Do you feel like your efforts and care are noticed and appreciated, or do they seem to disappear into a void?